 When purchasing car insurance, you need a driver’s license and vehicle registration to get started.
-If you are moving from another insurance company, you need your existing insurance declaration page as proof of insurance.
+If you are moving from another insurance company, you will likely need your existing insurance declaration page as proof of insurance.

 What other types of car insurance can I buy?

-You can also purchase collision insurance, which covers your medical expenses and damages done to your car resulting from a collision, or comprehensive insurance, which insures you against theft or other damage to your vehicle that is non-collision related.
+You can also purchase collision coverage, which covers your medical expenses and damages done to your car resulting from a collision, or comprehensive coverage, which insures you against theft or other damage to your vehicle that is non-collision related.
 Other options may be offered as endorsements or separate policies altogether.
 Consider asking your insurance provider which add-ons may be most relevant to your needs.